MoritzSchulenburg/MoritzSchulenburg/README.md

 Im Moritz and I´m 27 years old.
 Currently I am living in Hamburg.

-I am super excited to call myself a spiceling for the next 12 weeks 😱
+I am super excited to call myself a spicedling for the next 12 weeks 😱

 ## 🔧  Technologies & Tools I´m currently learning at Spiced